 What visiting restrictions do we have in place?

+All visiting to our campuses is suspended from Sunday, 27 December 2020 in line with the introduction of Level 5 restrictions against COVID-19 by the government.
 We are very grateful to our service users and their supporters for their patience and understanding with these restrictions, which are in place to best protect everyone’s health.

 Are we continuing to admit inpatient service users?

 Yes, we are continuing to accept referrals for inpatient service users.

 We have introduced a homecare service, consisting of the highest levels of one-to-one support provided remotely, to ensure service users receive necessary care and treatment.
 Service users availing of this service will receive daily or more frequent contact, along with psychopharmacological input arranged in liaison with local pharmacies.
 This service will include the following elements:

 - At least daily contact from a member of the MDT by videocall, where available, or, where not, by phone

 - Participation in an MDT meeting by video link or by phone at least once weekly

 - Medication and prescribing review with the same frequency as regular inpatients (measures to ensure service users receive their new medication will be enacted)

 - Appropriate individual therapy sessions with members of the MDT, delivered by video call

 - 24 hours per day, seven days per week support.